game-ci/documentation/docs/github/activation.md

 - Download the manual activation file that now appeared as an artifact.
 - Visit [license.unity3d.com](https://license.unity3d.com/manual) and upload it.
+- You will be presented with the option to choose `Unity Plus or Pro` and `Unity Personal Edition`.
+Choose the most applicable one.
+The `Unity Plus or Pro` requires your serial number.
 - You should now receive your license file (Unity_v20XX.x.ulf) as a download.
 - Open `Github` > `<Your repository>` > `Settings` > `Secrets`.
 - Create a secret called `UNITY_LICENSE` and copy the entire XML contents of your license file into it.